Knowledge-Aware Procedural Text Understanding with Multi-Stage Training: Model

 \end{itemize} where $\{K_e\}$ and $\{K_f\}$ are sets of triples, sorted by weight \texttt{w} and semantic relevance\footnote{The highest embedding similarity between the neighboring concept and any content word in $P$.}, respectively.
 We select the top $N_K$ triples so that $|\{K_e\}| + |\{K_f\}| = N_K$, while priortizing exact-match ones.
 The detailed retrieval algorithm is presented in Algorithm \ref{alg: retrieval}.
 We set $N_K = 10$ in practice.

-We manually evaluate 50 instances from the ProPara dataset.
-We divide the informativeness of the retrieved ConceptNet triples into 3 categories: providing direct evidence (36\%), providing relevant knowledge (44\%) and not relevant (20\%).
-Among the first two categories, 75\% of the instances can obtain new knowledge from the ConceptNet triples, which is not indicated in the text paragraph.
-This suggests the retrieved ConceptNet knowledge is very likely to be helpful from human perspectives.
+To testify the efficacy of knowledge extraction, we manually evaluate 50 instances from the ProPara dataset.
+The results are shown in Figure \ref{fig:know_extract}.
+Regarding the relevance of the retrieved knowledge, in 36\% of the cases, the knowledge triples provide direct evidence for predicting the entity's state/location; in another 44 \% of the cases, the knowledge triples contain relevant knowledge that helps understand the entity and the context; while the retrieved triples have no relationship with the context in only 20\% of the cases.
+Among the first two categories, 75\% of the instances can obtain new knowledge that is not indicated in the text paragraph, which verifies the novelty of the retrieved knowledge.
+These results suggest that the retrieved ConceptNet knowledge is very likely to be helpful from human perspectives.